 However, you’ve probably heard the word condemnation used more frequently when it comes to condemned houses.

-These are properties that the government has deemed unsafe or uninhabitable in some way.
+These are properties that the local government has deemed unsafe or uninhabitable in some way.

 Sometimes properties are condemned when they are unsafe or uninhabitable so that the plot of land can be repurposed for public use.